-In 2009, alcohol-related presentations accounted for 10% of all presentations in the emergency department on a Saturday, increasing up to 25% during the night shifts (25%)19.
+Alcohol-related presentations have a significant impact on the ED, particularly on weekends.
+Over 42 8-hour shifts between 15 November 2013 and 9 December 2013, alcohol-related presentations accounted for 10% of all presentations in the emergency department on a Saturday, increasing up to 25% during the night shift.

-In a New Zealand survey in 2016, at 2:00 am Saturday 17 December one in four admissions to the ED were as the result of harmful alcohol use.
-This compared to one in seven in Australia.
+Another survey conducted in 2018, at 2:00 am Saturday 16 December one in five (17.2%) admissions to the ED were as the result of harmful alcohol use.
+This compared to around one in eight in Australia (13.3%).

 Click the image to download a bigger picture

 There is no safe level of consumption for adolescents given the irreversible effects of alcohol on brain development.
-As the amount of alcohol consumed increases, declines in memory recall and learning are shown12.
-Female adolescent brains are particularly vulnerable to the damaging effects of alcohol13.
+As the amount of alcohol consumed increases, declines in memory recall and learning are shown.
+Female adolescent brains are particularly vulnerable to the damaging effects of alcohol.

-The more alcohol-related harms a young New Zealander experiences, the less likely they are to finish high school14.
+The more alcohol-related harms a young New Zealander experiences, the less likely they are to finish high school.